David Catania

 David A. Catania (born January 16, 1968) is an American politician and lawyer from Washington, D.C.
 He was formerly an at-large member of the Council of the District of Columbia, which he gave up to pursue an unsuccessful run in the 2014 mayoral election.

 Early life and education

 Born in Kansas City, Missouri, Catania is a graduate of Georgetown University's School of Foreign Service and Georgetown University Law Center.
+He served on the Advisory Neighborhood Commission from Ward 1's 1st district from 1997 to 1999, preceded by Kathleen Early and succeeded by Lance Salonia.

 D.C.
 Council

 He was elected to the council as a Republican in a 1997 special election with 7% voter turnout, but elected to a full term in 1998, and re-elected in 2002 and 2006.
 Catania lives in the Dupont Circle neighborhood.

 Catania was the first openly gay member of the D.C.
 Council and one of a small number of openly gay Republican office-holders.
 This led to a conflict within his party when President George W. Bush spoke in favor of an amendment to the United States Constitution to ban same-sex marriage.
 Catania opposed the amendment and became a vocal opponent of Bush's 2004 re-election.
 In response, the District of Columbia Republican Committee decertified him as a delegate to the 2004 Republican National Convention.
 Catania announced his endorsement of the Democratic presidential candidate, John Kerry, one week prior to the convention.
 In September 2004, Catania left the party and became an independent, citing his displeasure with its direction on urban and social issues.
 He was re-elected in 2006 and 2010 as an independent.

 Catania was most recently the chairperson of the council's Committee on Education and was a member of the Committee on Government Operations, the Committee on Finance and Revenue, and the Committee on Health.
 Catania chaired the Committee on Health between 2005 and 2012.
 As one of two openly gay members then serving on the council, Catania played a major role in the city's recognition of same-sex unions and legalization of same-sex marriage.